-The Arrow of Light award is the highest honor a Cub Scout can achieve and is a special milestone for fifth graders in scouting.
-This award is not just a badge; it’s a symbol of all the hard work, learning, and fun experiences a Cub Scout has had on their journey.
+The Arrow of Light is the final badge of rank which a Cub Scout can achieve and is a special milestone for fifth graders in scouting.
+It’s a symbol of all the hard work, learning, and fun experiences a Cub Scout has had on their journey.
 The Arrow of Light program is designed to prepare these young scouts for the next big step into Scouts BSA.
 It focuses on outdoor skills, personal fitness, citizenship, personal safety, and family values.

 Unlike past years, where Webelos and Arrow of Light shared the same elective option, the two program years are now completely separated.